nitunkrishna/LeetCode-Solutions/00035_Search_Insert_Position/notes.md

 - Space: O(1)

 ## Key Learning
-n Binary Search, when the target is not found, the final value of l represents the first position where the target can be inserted while keeping the array sorted.
+In Binary Search, when the target is not found, the final value of l represents the first position where the target can be inserted while keeping the array sorted.

 So, returning ```l``` handles both cases: